QiqianFu/FrameRS/DATASET.md

 # DATASET BUILD
+## Build Dataset For FrameMAE

+To build the dataset for FrameMAE, please download

-## Build Dataset For Frame Selector
+## Build Dataset For Key Frame Selector

-To build the dataset for frame selector, it is more convenient to build a npy file frist.
+To build the dataset for Key Frame Selector, it is more convenient to build a npy file frist.
 - for example, if you want to build a dataset using SSV2 with the checkpoint of 1600 epoch, you can run the following command
   ```bash
   python3 run_dataset.py \